Which One's Best For You?

 Motion Transfer: spring mattresses have notoriously high motion transfer, so co-sleepers may have issues with an active sleeper in bed.

 Memory foam mattresses were introduced into the market during the early seventies and immediately gained public interest.
-These new beds were hypoallergenic, mold-resistant, and required minimal maintenance - making them an immediate popular choice.
+These new beds were hypoallergenic, mould-resistant, and required minimal maintenance - making them an immediate popular choice.

 Unfortunately, the temperature regulation technology was lacking at the time and it was commonplace to hear complaints from customers that they were easily overheating on their memory foam beds.